Calindra/eitri-docs/en/docs/eitri-shopping/live-notification.md

 ## How it works

-The notification **can only be started by the app** — usually when the order is placed, after the user grants push permission.
+The notification **can only be started by the app** — usually when the order is confirmed, after the user grants push permission.
 From then on it stays active on the device and is **updated remotely** on every delivery status change — either by the Abbiamo webhook or by a call from your own system to the Eitri API.

 ```
-app (order placed) ──► starts the Live Notification on the device
+app (order confirmed) ──► starts the Live Notification on the device
                                          ▲
 Abbiamo ──webhook──┐                     │
                    ├──► Eitri ──push─────┘  (updates status, text and progress)